 The Considerations

-You can get all these things with ceramic tile.
+You can get all these things (safety, low maintenance, and durability) with ceramic tile.

-For easy cleaning, you want to use a dense pre-sealed sanded grout (Mapei’s “Ultracolor Plus FA” is my favorite).
-A sealed grout isn’t waterproof, but is stain resistant.
+For low maintenance easy cleaning, you want to use a dense pre-sealed sanded grout (Mapei’s “Ultracolor Plus FA” is my favorite).
+Even dense pre-sealed grout isn’t waterproof, but it will be water resistant and therefore stain resistant.

 And for durability, it’s important to use a properly installed crack prevention membrane anytime you’re installing tile outdoors.
-Tile and concrete expand and contract a different rates when heated and cooled.
-This is why you need something between the surface tile and concrete slab to prevent these stresses from cracking the tile in freezing winters or superhot summers (Texas gets both).
+Tile and concrete expand and contract at different rates when outdoor temps go up and down.
+This is why you need something between the surface tile and concrete slab to prevent these stresses from cracking the tile in freezing winters or superhot summers (ATX gets both).

 The Design